 Your little darling is moving into those tumultuous teen years, and everything is more of a struggle — including how to keep him or her reading.

-- Be free with the format.
-A graphic novel still a novel.
+- BE FREE WITH THE FORMAT.
+A graphic novel is still a novel.
 Fiction from a favorite video game is still fiction.
 Short-form blogs by rock stars and major league heroes may feed their passion and keep them coming back.
-Even audio books can boost language and oral skills; if she likes an audio book, find more in print like that and leave them on the table.
+Even audio books can boost language and oral skills.
+If she likes an audio book, find more in print like that and leave them on the table.

-- Connect their community services hours to reading.
+- CONNECT THEIR COMMUNITY SERVICE HOURS TO READING.
 Volunteering at the local library helps teens connect with books.
 The Mandel Public Library in West Palm Beach and the Palm Beach County Library System have links or phone numbers for volunteering on their sites.
 And the Literacy Coalition of Palm Beach County also has a ReaderCorps youth initiative for volunteers to organize book drives, read to younger children or participate in read-a-thons.

 • Rebecca Smykla, library media specialist, Palm Beach County School District